‘Red Dead Redemption 2’ Has An Unfortunate Side Effect For Anyone Named O’Driscoll

 — Daniel (@AgentZanahoria) November 2, 2018

 The real Colm O’Driscoll, an Irish resident who has never played the game, has attempted to take it all in stride.

 “I find the whole thing kinda funny, but the messages are starting to get annoying,” he said.

 “A little part of me worries that some of these people are so emotionally invested in the game that they’re starting to lose perception of what’s real and what isn’t.”

 His fear may not be totally unrealistic.
-RDR2 has been highly praised for its immersive game environment, but it’s also made headlines for causing real human beings to lose all track of time and neglect eating, sleeping and grooming as a result.
+RDR2 has been highly praised for its immersive game environment, but it’s also made headlines for causing real human beings to lose all track of time and neglect eating, sleeping, and grooming as a result.

 Even a produce company named Driscoll has become a target.
 People on Reddit and other social sites are sharing pictures of themselves flipping off delivery trucks and various company products.